Fajr-3 (artillery rocket): 2006 Lebanon War

 Fajr-3 MLRS were used in small numbers in the 2006 Lebanon War.
 The Israeli Air Force identified the Fajr-3, along with other medium- and long-range artillery rockets, as their main target in the war, and attempted to destroy them in a large attack in the beginning of the war.
 Similarly, Hezbollah viewed their Fajr-3 systems and similar rockets as their "centerpiece for operational planning" in the lead-up to the war.
 In Hezbollah use, the Fajr-3 was also known as the "Raad-1".

 At least some of Hezbollah's Fajr-3 rockets survived Israel's initial wave of airstrikes, and "tens" were fired sporadically at Israel over the course of the war, mainly targeting the Israeli city of Haifa.
 The rockets' long range meant that they were mostly deployed from north of the Litani River.
 Hezbollah's Fajr-3 MLRS were operated in a mobile fashion, not from fixed locations, and were reportedly controlled from a Hezbollah headquarters in Tyre.
 Hezbollah is estimated to have had 24-30 launchers at the beginning of the war; the number that survived is unknown.

 Iraq

-A Fajr-3 rocket was fired by unidentified Iraqi insurgents on September 11, 2007, and injured an American soldier in Baghdad.
+A Fajr-3 rocket was fired by unidentified Iraqi groups on September 11, 2007, and injured an American soldier in Baghdad.